Maka (TV series)

-Maka is a Philippine television drama teen series broadcast by GMA Network.
+Maka is a Philippine television teen drama series broadcast by GMA Network.
 Directed by Rod Marmol, it stars Romnick Sarmenta, Zephanie, Marco Masa, Ashley Sarmiento, Dylan Menor, Olive May and John Clifford.
 It premiered on September 21, 2024, on the network's Sabado Star Power sa Hapon line up.
 The series concluded on August 16, 2025, with a total of three seasons and 40 episodes.

 The series is streaming online on YouTube.

 Premise

 V returns to his hometown and hesitant to teach in Douglas MacArthur High School.
 By serving as a mentor, he will learn lessons from his students.